-From Special Measures to Good with the support of Accelerated Reader
+From Special Measures to Good, supported by Accelerated Reader

 Coupals Primary Academy, Haverhill

 Most of our pupils at our school will not read at home unless they’re told to, and pupils enter in Reception below the expected level, largely because of low levels of language and communication skills.

 When I first started at Coupals Academy in 2014, the school had been in Ofsted’s Special Measures category for four months.
 It was below the national average in every area of the end of KS2 SATs, and there were children in my Year 6 class who would happily admit that they’d never finished reading an entire book.

 The children were in desperate need of a consistent approach to improve attainment and engagement quickly.
 I’d worked in two different primary schools previously where I’d seen Accelerated Reader have a very positive impact, which is why I thought it could be successful at Coupals Academy too.

 Now, Accelerated Reader is a part of daily life for all our students.
 We also use Star Reading assessments termly, which allow us to spot whether we need to start interventions with particular children, whom we would then test more frequently.
 Our students find the tests easy to take, and our staff – both teachers and TAs – are confident with analysing the results.

 The consistent approach we were looking for

 Our pupils now take reading very seriously!
 I’m often stopped excitedly in the corridor by children to tell me that they’ve just moved up a book level.
 There is a positive attitude to reading throughout the school and children are far more competent readers now.
 This supports them in accessing other areas of the curriculum.

 Reading at Coupals now has the consistent approach we were looking for.
 Our children are able to independently select appropriate books for them, and they aren’t limited as to what they can read – Accelerated Reader offers quizzes on a vast range of books!